Samsung/tizen-docs/docs/application/dotnet/guides/nui/window.md

 > If parent's window stack is changed by calling `Raise()` or `Lower()`, the child window is located on top of the parent again.
 >

-### Window Type
+### Window type

-NUI Window has serveral window types.
-The detail descrition is written in NUI Constants.
-See [WindowType] (application/dotnet/api/TizenFX/latest/api/Tizen.NUI.WindowType.html).
+NUI window supports several window types.
+For the list of supported types, see [WindowType] (application/dotnet/api/TizenFX/latest/api/Tizen.NUI.WindowType.html).
-In addition, we can set window type in NUIApplicatiion's constructor.
+You can also set the window type in the NUIApplication's constructor.
 For more information, see [NUIApplication](/application/dotnet/api/TizenFX/latest/api/Tizen.NUI.NUIApplication.html) API.
-Especially, it is only way to create an IME window.
+Especially, it is the only way to create an IME window.

-To create IME window, IME window type should be set when you create an application:
+To create the IME window,  you must set the IME window type when you create an application:
  ```csharp
  class MyImeApplication : NUIApplication {
      .